How to Create a Sliding Fee Scale for Your Medical Practice

 Once you have a solid idea of how much it will take to run your practice for a year, you can focus on creating a sliding scale.
 Be sure to take time in the planning stage to ensure solid numbers before moving on.

-You’ll need to determine the customary fees for health services in your area.
-These numbers can largely vary for different parts of the country so you must do your research.
+You should know the customary charges for healthcare services in your area.
+These numbers can vary greatly in different parts of the country, so you must research.

-Once you’ve determined your expenses for one year, divide that number by 12 to determine how much income you need each month.
+After you have completed the first step, determine one year’s expenses and divide that by 12 to determine how much you need each month.

-Look back at previous records to figure out how many patients you’ve seen over the past year.
-Divide that number by 12 to determine your average number of patients per month.
+Look at the patient records of previous years and see how many patients you’ve seen in the past year.
+Divide that number by 12 to find the average number of patients per month.

 Next, divide the monthly minimum income by your average clients per month to determine the minimum fee you can charge.